Fatimid Caliphate: Final decline

-During al-Afdal's tenure (1094–1121) the Fatimids faced a new external threat: the First Crusade.
+During al-Afdal's tenure (1094–1121), the Fatimids faced a new external threat: the First Crusade.
 Although initially both sides intended to reach an agreement and an alliance against the Seljuk Turks, these negotiations would eventually break down.
 First contact seems to have been established by the crusaders who sent in May or June 1097, on suggestion of Byzantine Emperor Alexios Komnenos, an embassy to al-Afdal.
 In return the Fatimids dispatched an embassy to the crusading forces which arrived in February 1098 during their siege of Antioch, witnessing and congratulating the crusaders on their victory against the Seljuk emirs Ridwan of Aleppo and Sökmen of Jerusalem as well as stressing their friendly attitude towards Christians.
 The Fatimid embassy stayed for a month with the crusading forces before returning via the harbour of Latakia with gifts as well as Frankish ambassadors.
 It is uncertain whether an agreement was reached but it seems that the parties expected to reach a conclusion in Cairo.
 Al-Afdal took then advantage of the crusader victory at Antioch to reconquer Jerusalem in August 1098, possibly to be in a better position in the negotiations with the crusaders.
 The next time both parties met was at Arqah in April 1099 where an impasse was reached in regard to the question of ownership over Jerusalem.
 Following this, the crusaders crossed into Fatimid territory and captured Jerusalem in July 1099 while al-Afdal was leading a relief army trying to reach the city.
 The two forces finally clashed in the Battle of Ascalon in which al-Afdal was defeated.
 Nevertheless, the initial negotiations were held against the Fatimids and Ibn al-Athir wrote that it was said that the Fatimids had invited the crusaders to invade Syria.

 This defeat established the Kingdom of Jerusalem as a new regional rival and although many crusaders returned to Europe, having fulfilled their vows, the remaining forces, often aided by the Italian maritime republics, overran much of the coastal Levant, with Tripoli, Beirut, and Sidon falling to them between 1109 and 1110.
 The Fatimids retained Tyre, Ascalon, and Gaza with the help of their fleet.
-After 1107, a new rising star rose through the ranks of the regime in the form of Muḥammad ʿAlī bin Fatik, better known as Ibn al-Baṭā'iḥī.
-He managed to carry out various administrative reforms and infrastructural projects during in the later years of al-Afdal's term, including the construction of an astronomical observatory in 1119.
-Al-Afdal's was assassinated in 1121, an act blamed on the Nizaris or Assassins, though the truth of this is unconfirmed.
+After 1107, a new rising star rose through the ranks of the regime in the form of Muhammad Ali bin Fatik, better known as al-Ma'mun al-Bata'ihi.
+He managed to carry out various administrative reforms and infrastructural projects in the later years of al-Afdal's term, including the construction of an astronomical observatory in 1119.
+Al-Afdal was assassinated in 1121, an act blamed on the Nizaris or Assassins, though the truth of this is unconfirmed.